aleen42/PersonalWiki/post/heat_distortion/heat_distortion.md

     <img src="./distortion-map.jpg" />
 </p>

-Note that the edges are blurry – this is to attenuate the effect and keep from distorting things we don’t want to.
+Note that the edges are blurry – this is to attenuate the effect and keep from distorting things we don't want to.

 Then, we can multiply the amount of the distortion by the brightness of the current pixel of the map.